CharScream/ThreatFinder/README.md

-# TeamBreaker
+# ThreatFinder
-Tells user if their ubers team has a glaring weakness according to smogon analysis
+Finds threats to a users Uber team